-Maximum Access Time of 90 ns (TACC) is achieved over the automotive temperature range ( $-40^{\circ}$ C to 125°C), 10% VCC supply voltage range and 100 pF output load.
+Maximum Access Time of 150 ns ( $t{ACC}$ ) is achieved over the commercial temperature range (0°C to +70°C), over VCC supply voltage range (3.0V to 3.6V, 4.5V to 5.5V) and 50 pF output load.

-Ipp maximum Program current is 40 mA for x16 operation and 30 mA for x8 operation.
-Ipp Erase current is 30 mA maximum.
-Vpp erase and programming voltage is 11.4V to 12.6V (Vpp = 12V $\pm$ 5%) under all operating conditions.
-Typical ICC Active Current of 25 mA is achieved.
+lpp Program current is 40 mA for x16 operation and 30 mA for x8 operation. lpp Erase current is 30 mA maximum.
+Vpp erase and programming voltage is 11.4V to 12.6V (Vpp = 12V $\pm5\%$ ) under all operating conditions.

-The 2-Mbit boot block flash family is also designed with an Automatic Power Savings (APS) feature to minimize system battery current drain and allow for very low power designs.
-Once the device is accessed to read array data, APS mode will immediately put the memory in static mode of operation where $I{\rm CC}$ active current is typically 1 mA until the next read is initiated.
+Typical ICC Active Current of 15 mA is achieved for the x16 products and the x8 products.

-When the CE# and RP# pins are at $V{CC}$ and the BYTE# pin is at either $V{CC}$ or GND the CMOS Standby mode is enabled where $I{CC}$ is typically 80 $\mu$ A.
+The 2-Mbit flash family is also designed with an Automatic Power Savings (APS) feature to minimize system battery current drain and allow for extremely low power designs.
+Once the device is accessed to read the array data, APS mode will immediately put the memory in static mode of operation where $I{\rm CC}$ active current is typically 0.8 mA until the next read is initiated.

-A Deep Power-Down Mode is enabled when the RP# pin is at ground minimizing power consumption and providing write protection during power-up conditions.
-Icc current during deep power-down mode is 50 $\mu$ A typical.
-An initial maximum access time or Reset Time of 300 ns is required from RP# switching until outputs are valid.
-Equivalently, the device has a maximum wake-up time of 210 ns until writes to the Command User Interface are recognized.
+When the CE# and RP# pins are at $V{CC}$ and the BYTE# pin (28F200BL-only) is at either $V{CC}$ or GND the CMOS Standby mode is enabled where $I{CC}$ is typically 40 $\mu$ A.

+A Deep Power-down Mode is enabled when the RP# pin is at ground minimizing power consumption and providing write protection during power-up conditions.
+ICC current during deep power-down mode is 0.20 $\mu$ A typical.
+An initial maximum access time or Reset Time of 600 ns is required from RP# switching until outputs are valid.
+Equivalently, the device has a maximum wake-up time of 1 $\mu$ s until writes to the Command User Interface are recognized.
 When RP# is at ground the WSM is reset, the Status Register is cleared and the entire device is protected from being written to.
 This feature prevents data corruption and protects the code stored in the device during system reset.
 The system Reset pin can be tied to RP# to reset the memory to normal read mode upon activation of the Reset pin.
-With on-chip program/erase automation in the 2 Mbit family and the RP# functionality for data protection, when the CPU is reset and even if a program or erase command is issued, the device will not recognize any operation until RP# returns to its normal state
+When the CPU enters reset mode, it expects to read the contents of a memory location.
+Furthermore, with on-chip program/erase automation in the 2-Mbit family and the RP# functionality for data protection, after the CPU is reset and even if a program or erase command is issued, the device will not recognize any operation until RP# returns to its normal state

-For the A28F200BX, Byte-wide or Word-wide Input/Output Control is possible by controlling the BYTE# pin.
+For the 28F200BL, Byte-wide or Word-wide Input/Output Control is possible by controlling the BYTE# pin.
 When the BYTE# pin is at a logic low the device is in the byte-wide mode (x8) and data is read and written through DQ[0:7].
-During the byte-wide mode, DQ[8:14] are tri-stated and DQ15/A - 1 becomes the lowest order address pin.
+During the byte-wide mode, DQ[8:14] are tri-stated and DQ ${15}/A{-1}$ becomes the lowest order address pin.
 When the BYTE# pin is at a logic high the device is in the word-wide mode (x16) and data is read and written through DQ[0:15].

-1.2 Applications
+1.3 Applications